-Northgate Primary School is in the process of expanding to become a three form entry school with 90 pupils per year.
-An extensive building project to enlarge the school by creating 7 new classrooms is planned to begin during the summer 2017.
+Northgate Primary School is a three form entry school with 90 pupils per year.

 The outside environment is split into three hard play areas; one for the children in Nursery and Reception classes, one infant playground for pupils aged 5 to 7 years and one junior playground for 7 to 11 year olds.
 The school field is extensive with many trees, pergolas, an adventure play area, stage, traversing wall, ponds, allotments and a wildlife and environmental area.